create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 #### Hints

 - This field may be ignored, applying the default value regardless.
+- If *normalIndex* array is not provided, then [Normal](/x_ite/components/rendering/normal/) values are indexed according to the coordIndex field.
+Omitting duplicative *normalIndex* fields can reduce file size.
 - This field is not accessType inputOutput since X3D browsers might use different underlying geometric representations for high-performance rendering, and so output events are not appropriate.

 #### Warning